Exact and Approximate Conformal Inference for Multi-Output Regression: Conformal Inference

-Due to the inherent model refitting required to generate prediction regions through full conformal inference , \ie the testing of an infinite amount candidate points, more computationally efficient methods have been explored, including: conformal inference through resampling \cite{vovk2015cross, lei2018distribution, barber2021predictive, carlsson2014aggregated}, exact conformal inference through homotopy \cite{nouretdinov2001ridge, lei2019fast, ndiaye2019computing} and root-finding approaches \cite{ndiaye2021root}, as well as approximate conformal inference through influence functions \cite{bhatt2021fast} and stability-based approaches \cite{ndiaye2022stable}.
+Due to the inherent model refitting required to generate prediction sets through full conformal inference, \ie the testing of an infinite amount candidate points, more computationally efficient methods have been explored.
 We describe a subset of these methods in the following sections.
-Specifically, we focus on resampling-based and exact conformal inference .
+Specifically, we focus on resampling-based and exact conformal inference.\looseness=-1

-\subsubsection{Resampling Methods}
+\paragraph{Resampling Methods}

-Split conformal inference \cite{vovk2005algorithmic, lei2018distribution} generates a conservative prediction intervals under the same assumptions of exchangeability as ``full" conformal inference .
+Split conformal inference \citep{vovk2005algorithmic, lei2018distribution} generates conservative prediction intervals under the same assumptions of exchangeability as \textit{full} conformal inference .
 However, instead of refitting a model for each new candidate value, split conformal inference utilizes a randomly selected partition of $\mathcal{D}_n$, which includes a training set $\mathcal{I}_1$ and a calibration set $\mathcal{I}_2$.
-A prediction model fit using $\mathcal{I}_1$.
-Then, conformity measures are generated using predictions for observations in $\mathcal{I}_2$, where these predictions are generated from the model fitted with $\mathcal{I}_1$.
+First, a prediction model is fit using $\mathcal{I}_1$.
+Then, conformity measures are generated using out-of-sample predictions for observations in $\mathcal{I}_2$.
 The split conformal prediction interval for an incoming $(x_{n+1},y_{n+1})$, when using the absolute residual as our comformity measure, is